AIwithMann/2dGridWorldRL/README.md

 * **Sarsa**: Updates online with n-step lookahead.
 More sample-efficient.
 * **1-step Q-learning**: Updates online with 1-step lookahead.
 But the policy used for generating episodes is never changed.
 * **n-step Q-learning**: Updates online with n-step lookahead.
 But the policy used for generating episodes is never changed
+* **Sarsa(λ)**: Updates online with eligiblity traces.
+Converges fastly but time and space complexities are a bit higher.
 ---

 ## Notes